Posidonia oceanica: Description

-The leaves are ribbon-like, appearing in tufts of 6 or 7, and up to 1.5 m long.
+The leaves are ribbon-like, appearing in tufts of six or seven, and up to 1.5 m long.
 Average leaf width is around 10 mm.
 The leaves are bright green, perhaps turning brown with age, and have 13 to 17 parallel veins.
-The leaf terminus is rounded or sometimes absent because of damage.
+The leaf terminus is rounded, at times absent, usually because of damage or wear.
 Leaves are arranged in groups, with older leaves on the outside, longer and differing in form from the younger leaves they surround.